 From the origins to the twentieth century

-The first traces of habitation on the hill date to Antiquity.
-The Romans probably set up a camp, a strategic point overlooking the route to Germania.
-From the beginning of Christian evangelization of the area in the fourth century, a sanctuary dedicated to the Holy Mary could have replaced a pagan altar.
-During the Middle Ages a parish church of Ronchamp and the neighbouring villages - was dedicated to Our Lady of September (marking the Nativity of the Virgin Mary on 8th.
-September).
+The first signs of occupation on the hill goes back to Antiquity.
+The Romans probably set up a camp, a strategic point overlooking the road to Germania.
+From the beginning of the Christian evangelization of the area in the fourth century, a sanctuary dedicated to the Virgin Mary replaced a pagan altar.
+During the Middle Ages, a parish church of Ronchamp and the neighbouring villages was dedicated to Our Lady of September (celebrating the Nativity of the Virgin Mary on 8th September).
 But with the construction of a new church in the village centre in the eighteenth century, the chapel on the top of the hill became a pilgrimage chapel and was then called the chapel of Our Lady of the Heights (Notre-Dame du Haut).
 During the French Revolution, the chapel was sold as a national property, but forty families in Ronchamp decided to buy it in 1799 in order to restore its original spiritual vocation.
-Since then, the chapel has been private property, attached by convention to the Diocese of Besancon, which appoints a chaplain, as well as priests in the village.
+Since then, the chapel has been private property, attached by convention to the Diocese of Besancon, to which it appoints a chaplain among the priests of the village.

 Le Corbusier’s intervention

 In the nineteenth century, the Bishop of Besancon took care to beautify and to enlarge this place of pilgrimage.
 In 1913, however, a fire partly destroyed it.
 Rebuilt in 1920, the chapel was once again severely damaged by bombing during the liberation struggles in September 1944.